ethereum/consensus-specs/specs/phase0/validator.md

 ##### Deposits

 If there are any unprocessed deposits for the existing `state.eth1_data` (i.e. `state.eth1_data.deposit_count > state.eth1_deposit_index`), then pending deposits _must_ be added to the block.
 The expected number of deposits is exactly `min(MAX_DEPOSITS, eth1_data.deposit_count - state.eth1_deposit_index)`.
-These [`deposits`](./beacon-chain.md#deposit) are constructed from the `Deposit` logs from the [Eth1 deposit contract](./deposit-contract.md) and must be processed in sequential order.
+These [`deposits`](./beacon-chain.md#deposit) are constructed from the `Deposit` logs from the [deposit contract](./deposit-contract.md) and must be processed in sequential order.
 The deposits included in the `block` must satisfy the verification conditions found in [deposits processing](./beacon-chain.md#deposits).

-The `proof` for each deposit must be constructed against the deposit root contained in `state.eth1_data` rather than the deposit root at the time the deposit was initially logged from the 1.0 chain.
+The `proof` for each deposit must be constructed against the deposit root contained in `state.eth1_data` rather than the deposit root at the time the deposit was initially logged from the proof-of-work chain.
 This entails storing a full deposit merkle tree locally and computing updated proofs against the `eth1_data.deposit_root` as needed.
 See [`minimal_merkle.py`](https://github.com/ethereum/research/blob/master/spec_pythonizer/utils/merkle_minimal.py) for a sample implementation.

 ##### Voluntary exits